-Jennifer’s research will start in the world’s busiest amulet market of Tha Prachan in Bangkok, Thailand.
+Jennifer’s research will start in the world’s busiest amulet market of Tha Prachan in Bangkok.
 From there, she’ll be tracing trade and supply chain routes through other markets and ports to glean information from local traders and fishers.
-Her focus is on collecting data on bowmouth products: how much is present in the markets?
-What drives the trade?
-She hopes that these data will help inform critical research and data gaps and contribute to informing trade policy, both nationally and internationally.
+Her focus is on collecting data on bowmouth products such as how much is present in the markets and what drives the trade.
+She hopes these data will help inform critical research and data gaps and contribute to informing trade policy, both nationally and internationally.

 I spent my early childhood on the east coast of Canada, racing into the icy cold waters of the Atlantic Ocean.
 Whale watching was a rare excursion that my three siblings and I could all agree on.
 Memories of breaching whales have faded over the years, but one memory from these trips has stood the test of time: a fisher reeling in a formidable fish – a shark!
 Transferring to the landlocked province of Alberta removed me from the seascape, and my intellectual pursuits eventually focused on law and policy.
 After completing a BA in international relations, I worked as...